AnnieTaylorCHEN/test-cypress-darkmode/README.md

       }
     }
 ```
 which just sets darkMode to false.
+So no matter you say `matches` is true or false, it will always get errors and get caught in e2 and load the light mode.
+So we always see light mode when testing in cypress.

+That's why we add the `addEventListener` in the `cy.stub()`'s return object so the code will process correctly as we intended.